(Originally written in 2016, updated in August 2019.)

 Think of tasks and information just like physical clutter: how do you solve that problem?
-Solution: Everything important goes into the right place.
-Put it there, and have system for reminding you where it is.
-Eliminate everything else that’s unimportant.
+Everything important goes into the right place.
+(What’s not important should be given away, recycled, or eliminated.)
+Then create a system for reminding you where the important stuff is.

-Here is how I organize my ideas, my wishes, my “don’t forget to”, and other random things I might want to do:
+Similarly, here is how I organize my ideas, my wishes, my don’t-forget-to’s, and everything else that’s important:

 Capture > Categorize > Calendar